duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ![](./images/ground3.png)

+<p>&nbsp;</p>

-* With estimated POSE
+#### With estimated POSE

+<p>&nbsp;</p>

-In this case, it able to get to the target, but we have some errors in the pose estimation.
+In this case, it is able to get to the target, but we have some errors in the pose estimation.
 Probably due to the camera parameters in the simulation.
 We tried with differents ones and the following results is the best we got.

 ![](./images/dist_1.png)